 Weather: Average temps range from low 30s to low 60s, typically dry, expect gusty conditions in the canyon.

-We will provide a RGB&P pass each day, lunch each day, rope and rigging gear.
+We will provide an Alpine Jewel pass each day, lunch each day, rope and rigging gear.

 Location and Time

 This course takes place at the Alpine Jewel Via Ferrata near Estes Park.
 Alpine Jewel has two routes, Peregrine Ridge (400 ft.
 Elevation Gain) and Cloud Ladder (650 ft.
 Elevation Gain).
 Training will take place on both routes.

 The Alpine Jewel Via Ferrata is located just a 15 minute drive from Estes Park at the foot of Rocky Mountain National Park.